circuits/circuits/docs/source/web/howtos.rst

 Integrating with other WSGI Applications is quite easy to do.
-Simplly add in an instance of the :class:`~circuits.web.wsgi.Gateway` component into your circuits.web application.
+Simply add in an instance of the :class:`~circuits.web.wsgi.Gateway` component into your circuits.web application.